-- A. "Child" or "Children" means an individual or individuals under the age of 13. - B. "Collects" or "Collection" means the gathering of any Personal Information from a Child by any means, including but not limited to: - 1.
-Requesting, prompting, or encouraging a Child to submit Personal Information online;

-- 2. Enabling a Child to make Personal Information publicly available in identifiable form.
-An Operator shall not be considered to have Collected Personal Information if it takes reasonable measures to Delete all or virtually all Personal Information from a Child's postings before they are made public and also to Delete such Personal Information from its records; or - 3.
-Passive tracking of a Child online. - C. "Covered App User" means a Child who created an account on the Recolor mobile application on or before September 1, 2019. - D. "Defendants" means all of the Defendants, individually, collectively, or in any combination. - E. "Delete" or "Deletion" means to remove Personal Information such that it is not maintained in retrievable form and cannot be retrieved in the normal course of business. - F. "Disclose" or "Disclosure" means, with respect to Personal Information: - 1.
-The Release of Personal Information Collected by an Operator from a Child in identifiable form for any purpose, except where an Operator provides such information to a Person who provides Support for the Internal Operations of the Website or Online Service; and - 2.
-Making Personal Information Collected by an Operator from a Child publicly available in identifiable form by any means, including but not limited to a public posting through the Internet, or through a personal home page or screen posted on a website or online service; a pen pal service; an electronic mail service; a message board; or a chat room.
+- A. "Child" means an individual under the age of 13 residing in the U.S. - B. "Collects" or "collection" means, for the purposes of Parts I, II, V, VI and VII of this Order only, the gathering of any personal information from a child by any means, including but not limited to: - 1.
+Requesting, prompting, or encouraging a child to submit personal information online; - 2.
+Enabling a child to make personal information publicly available in identifiable form; or - 3.
+Passive tracking of a child online. - C. "Defendants" means Musical.ly and Musical.ly, Inc., and their successors and assigns. - D. "Delete" means to remove personal information such that it is not maintained in retrievable form and cannot be retrieved in the normal course of business. - E. "Disclose" or disclosure" means, with respect to personal information: - 1.
+The release of personal information collected by an operator from a child in identifiable form for any purpose, except where an operator provides such information to a person who provides support for the internal operations of the Web site or online service; and - 2.
+Making personal information collected by an operator from a child publicly available in identifiable form by any means, including but not limited to a public posting through the Internet, or through a personal home page or screen posted on a Web site or online service; a pen pal service; an electronic mail service; a message board; or a chat room.